 If you see this after your page is loaded completely, leafletJS files are missing.

-Sistema Zacatón is area with incredible characteristics unparalleled in the world.
+Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
 In total area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

 This book illustrates the diversity of hypogene speleogenetic processes and void-conduit patterns depending on variations of the geological environments by presenting regional and cave-specific case studies.
 The cases include both well-known and newly recognized hypogene karst regions and caves of the world.
-They all focus on geological, hydrogeological, geodynamical and evolutionary contexts of hypogene speleogenesis.
+They all focus on geological, hydrogeological, geodynamical, and evolutionary contexts of hypogene speleogenesis.